Airport

-Pollution Insurance for Fixed Based Operations
+Pollution Insurance for Fixed Based Operators

 By Michael Tighe, Executive Vice President & Northeast Regional Manager

 Off the shelf Pollution policies may cover only a portion of your client’s exposures.
 Frequently there is a need to remove or modify standard Pollution policy wording in order to provide effective coverage.
 It may also be necessary to include more than one Pollution coverage part in order to round out an account.
 A fixed-based operator (FBO) is a good example of this issue.
+FBOs are typically independent airport contractors providing aeronautical support services such as: airplane fueling/defueling, aircraft maintenance, taxing, de-icing, tie-down, and parking/storage operations.
+There are an estimated 3,000 FBOs operating in the United States and are usually located on airport property.

 There are several exposures an FBO should be aware of when considering coverage: